cyberconnecthq/cyberid/README.md

 ### Metadata

-Each `MocaId` has a metadata map attached to it.
+Each `RealmId` has a metadata map attached to it.
 The metadata map can be set with arbitrary keys and values.
 The data type of keys and values are `string`.
 Users or approved operators can

 - `batchSetMetadatas` - overwrites metadata kv pairs
 - `clearMetadatas` - clears all metadata kv pairs without knowing keys
 - `getMetadata` - gets a single metadata kv pair

-When a `MocaId` moves from `registered` to `registerable`, `clearMetadatas` is performed for users.
+When a `RealmId` moves from `registered` to `registerable`, `clearMetadatas` is performed for users.

 ### Middleware

 The contract follows a middleware architecture to create more design space for customized logic.
 Middlewares are plug-and-play custom execution logic code that runs before and after `register`.
 Developers can customize several rules:

-- The `MocaId` pattern (e.g. Only allow 0-9 and lower cases)
+- The `RealmId` pattern (e.g. Only allow 0-9 and lower cases)
-- Charge (e.g. Free or requires erc20 tokens based on `MocaId` length)
+- Charge (e.g. Free or requires erc20 tokens based on `RealmId` length)
 - Permission (e.g. Only Signer or anyone can `register`)
 - …